qijinshe/nimo-markdown-cv/index.md

 * designed and implemented the basic online packing method in the"First one item known" setting.
 * extended the packing method to the "First k item known" setting.
 * developed an user-study app and collected user test data.
-* participated in the validation and evaluation of the method.
+* participated in the validation and evaluation of the proposed method.

 <!-- ## Experience